Xunnamius/black-flag/README.md

 > Each invocation of `runProgram()`/`makeRunner()()` configures and runs your
 > entire CLI _from scratch_.
 Other than stuff like [the require cache][30],
 > there is no shared state between invocations unless you explicitly make it so.
-> This makes testing your commands "in isolation" dead simple.
+> This makes testing your commands "in isolation" dead simple and avoids a
+> [common yargs footgun][31].

 ```javascript
 import { makeRunner } from 'black-flag/util';